 ARKANSAS TRUMP ERA

 March 7, 2017 EPA files an unopposed motion to hold the case in abeyance.
 The court grants this motion on March 8, 2017.
-As of Sep.
-13, 2018, the court has continued to hold the case in abeyance.
+The court has continued to hold the case in abeyance.

 April 14, 2017 EPA agrees to reconsider certain aspects of the final rule.
 On April 25, 2017, EPA extends the 18-month compliance deadline for certain facilities by 90 days.